Octobug/blog/README.md

 ## Contribution

-This project is not going to be made an out-of-the-box blog theme, thus it's a very personal project.
-But any helps and advice are welcome.
+This project is not going to be made an out-of-the-box blog theme.
+It's a very personal project, but any helps and advice are welcome.

-Here's the [Contributing Guide](./.github/contributing.md), feel free to customize it based on your own ideas.
+Feel free to customize it based on your own ideas.
+Please check out the [Contributing Guide](./.github/contributing.md) for more details.

 ## License